Dwarf Banana Tree: Growing Banana Plants as Ornamentals

 I highly recommend purchasing and spreading beneficial nematodes in and around your banana plants.
 Beneficial nematodes will hunt out and kill the other varieties of nematode.
 They also help control most soil-burrowing or soil-pupating larvae of other insects.
 These micro-insects are a wonderful aid to your soil!

-There is a type of thrip called the Banana Rust Thrip which feasts upon the leaves of banana plants as well as on the peels of their fruit.
-Another thrip, the Corky Scab Thrip, can destroy bananas rapidly.
+There is a type of thrips called the banana rust thrip which feasts upon the leaves of banana plants as well as on the peels of their fruit.
+Another thrips, the Corky Scab Thrip, can destroy bananas rapidly.
 While you may be able to remove thrips by hand, I recommend killing them with a spinosad spray.
-Monterey Garden Insect Spray is my personal favorite for thrip control.

 Black weevils, sometimes called banana stalk borers, are another problem for dwarf banana trees.
 You can coat the leaves and stalks of your banana plants with diatomaceous earth to repel them.
 Beneficial nematodes will help wipe out the larval stages.
-Using a pyrethrin spray such as Safer Brand Yard & Garden Spray can kill off what persists in plaguing your plants.
+Using a pyrethrin spray can kill off what persists in plaguing your plants.

 Mealybugs can pay a visit to your dwarf banana tree, as can spider mites or aphids.
-Aphids in particular can be risky as they are carriers of the bunchy-top disease.
+Aphids, in particular, can be risky as they are carriers of the bunchy-top disease.
 All of these sap-sucking insects can be repelled with the application of some neem oil on all plant surfaces.
-If the neem oil doesn’t work, the Safer Brand Yard & Garden Spray will also work for these tiny pests.

 Finally, the coquito, also called the banana fruit scarring beetle, will attack banana fruit in its adult form.
 The eggs it lays turn into larvae which burrow into the soil at the base of the plant to eat the roots and pupate.
 Sticky traps work to capture the adult beetle, but for the larvae, beneficial nematodes are one of your best defenses.
 Inviting ladybugs and lacewings to help eat the eggs on your plants will also destroy this pest.

-There are a couple varieties of leaf spot which can impact dwarf banana trees.
-Sigatoka and black leaf streak are both fungal leaf spots which can be hard to treat.
-Your best bet in a home gardening scenario is to use a product such as Bonide Copper Fungicide.
+There are a couple of varieties of leaf spot that can impact dwarf banana trees.
+Sigatoka and black leaf streak are both fungal leaf spots that can be hard to treat.
+Your best bet in a home gardening scenario is to use a copper fungicide.

 However, black leaf streak can be resistant to fungicides, so it may take repeated applications to have effect.
-A horticultural spray oil may help prevent leaf spot diseases.
-Bonide All-Seasons Horticultural and Dormant Spray Oil is a good choice.
+A horticultural oil spray may help prevent leaf spot diseases.

 Signs of Panama disease include yellowing leaves, drooping fronds, and eventually plant death.
 It can be transmitted by wind, water, movement of infected soil, or via farm equipment.
-It’s important to thoroughly clean tools you use on banana plants to prevent the spread of this fusarium fungi.
+It’s important to thoroughly clean tools you use on your dwarf banana tree to prevent the spread of this fusarium fungi.

 Once your plant has contracted the disease, it should be destroyed to prevent further spread. not plant more bananas in the same soil or exact location.